Brian-Chan98/BeatGen/README.md

-# BeatGen by Sathusan Kandasamy
+# BeatGen by Sathusan Kandasamy and Brian Chan
 ------------------------------------------------------------------------------------
 This is a fun little project that will hopefully become polished over time.
 ------------------------------------------------------------------------------------